stanford-mse-125/website-2023/grading.md

 - Give credit to the people who have helped you: please write on your homework the names of the people you worked with.
 - Give credit to the other resources that have helped you: please write on your homework the textbooks, notes, web pages, or large language models you found useful.
-- Write up your homework by yourself.
-That is, all of the text that you submit should be typed or hand-written by you.
+- Write up your homework by yourself. ~That is, all of the text that you submit should be typed or hand-written by you.
-No copy-pasting.
+No copy-pasting.~ UPDATE: Tab-completing code via CodeSquire or equivalent is allowed.
+You do not need to re-type autocompleted CodeSquire output.

 *Partial credit.* If you're not able to answer a homework question, but you show us the work that you performed to think about the question and to try to understand it,